Genetic Engineering - techniques - splicing genes with enzymes! Uses e.g. making insulin, GM crops

 eating GM food products?

-- 3. Are there any long-term effects from
+- 3. Are there any short or long-term effects

 consuming GM modified meat, grain or vegetable products etc.?